TomatenKuchenDEV/docs/docs/tickets.md

 ---
 title: Ticketcommands
-description: Explains the ticket system, its commands and the setup
+description: TomatenKuchen is a multipurpose Discord bot with many common and innovative features for your server.
+Explains the ticket system, its commands and the setup
 ---

 # Commands